alexremus26/LucaClicker/README.md

   - Hire delivery services — Automate production and sales so your income grows passively over time.

+### Will be implemented
+  - Selling each item will take a certain amount of time based on it's cost.

+  - The time interval of the delivery will be changed based on each food item corresponding a courier.

+  - Extending the range of food items and progress balances.

+  - Adding the clicker function along with an SFML interface.

+  - Idle progress while the game is off.

 ### Tema 0

 - [ ] Nume proiect (poate fi schimbat ulterior)